Therapy for Teens

 • Self-Esteem

-The voice that tells them they're not enough.
-Not smart enough, not attractive enough, not interesting enough.
-The constant measuring of themselves against peers, the scrolling through lives that look effortless while theirs feels like a struggle.
-Self-esteem difficulties in adolescence often trace back to expectations and relational patterns that became part of how they see themselves long ago.
+The constant measuring against peers, the scrolling through lives that look effortless while theirs feels like a struggle, the voice that tells them they're not enough.
+Self-esteem difficulties in adolescence often trace back to the gap between who they are and who they believe they should be, shaped by seeing themselves through others' eyes or against ideals that were never their own.
 We work to understand where that critical voice came from, so it begins to lose its grip.

 • Grief & Loss